-- 1. On behalf of the sub-funds votes, were cast on 1549 agenda items at 108 shareholders' meetings. - 2.
-The portfolio contained no investments that are on the Exclusion list as result of the application of the applicable exclusion policy. - 3.
+- 1. On behalf of the sub-funds votes, were cast on 1827 agenda items at 141 shareholders' meetings. - 2.
+The portfolio contained on average 0.06% investments that are on the Exclusion list as result of the application of the applicable exclusion policy.
+Unless sanctions stipulate specific timelines, exclusions apply within three months after the announcement.
+If selling is not possible for liquidity reasons, then buying is not allowed.
+Once selling is possible at a reasonable price, holdings will be sold. - 3.
 0 companies in portfolio are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 4.
-0.15% of the holdings in portfolio had an elevated sustainability risk profile. - 5.
-The sub-fund's weighted carbon footprint was 4.36% better than that of the general market index.
+0.67% of the holdings in portfolio had an elevated sustainability risk profile. - 5.
+The sub-fund's weighted carbon footprint was 41.59% better than that of the general market index.